Elizabeth Klarer: In popular culture

 Elizabeth Klarer is mentioned in the song Even Elizabeth Klarer on the album Shakey is Good (2008) by South African singer-songwriter Jim Neversink.

-Season 8 episode 17 of Adventure Time ("High Strangeness") the character Tree Trunks and her alien experience are a reference to Elizabeth Klarer.

 Elizabeth Klarer is the subject of focus on Episode 477: Elizabeth Klarer of the podcast show The Last Podcast on the Left.

+In 2023, a documentary about Elizabeth Klarer and her claims, entitled Beyond the Light Barrier, was directed by Uga Carlini.